-- 10. Complete the following fields: - Repository Username: enter the username used by MySQL Enterprise Service Manager to connect to the repository.
+10. Complete the following fields:

+• Repository Username: enter the username used by MySQL Enterprise Service Manager to connect to the repository.
 If you chose to use an existing database, this user must already exist on the target MySQL instance.

-The default username is service\manager.
+The default username is service_manager.

-- Password/Re-enter: enter the password and confirm in the Re-enter field. - MySQL Hostname or IP address: (Displayed if you chose to use an existing MySQL database, only) enter the hostname or IP address of the MySQL instance.

-- MySQL Database Port: enter the port MySQL Enterprise Service Manager uses to connect to the MySQL instance.
+- Password/Re-enter: enter the password and confirm in the Re-enter field. - MySQL Hostname or IP address: (Displayed if you chose to use an existing MySQL database, only) enter the hostname or IP address of the MySQL instance. - MySQL Database Port: enter the port MySQL Enterprise Service Manager uses to connect to the MySQL instance.
 If you chose the bundled repository, the default port number is 13306.
 If you chose to use an existing instance, the default port number is 3306. - MySQL Database Name: enter the name of the MySQL Enterprise Service Manager repository.
 This is useful if you intend to use multiple MySQL Enterprise Service Manager installations, but want to host their repositories on a single MySQL server.
 Each MySQL Enterprise Service Manager must have a uniquely named repository.
 It is not possible for MySQL Enterprise Service Managers to share a repository. - Use SSL when connecting to the database: enables SSL encryption for all communication between MySQL Enterprise Service Manager and the repository. - On Mac OS X platforms, you are prompted to optionally install MySQL Enterprise Service Manager as a service.
 This setting enables MySQL Enterprise Service Manager to start when the machine is started.
 You must provide the Administrator password to install MySQL Enterprise Service Manager as a service.

-If you are attempting to use MySQL 5.1 or 5.5 as an external repository, an error is displayed and the installation fails.
+If you are attempting to use a version of MySQL older than MySQL Server 5.7.9 as an external repository, an error is displayed and the installation fails.
+MySQL Server 5.7.9 is the minimum version and MySQL Server 5.7.18 is the recommended version.

-For more information, see Section 3.2.3, "MySQL Enterprise Monitor Repository".
+For more information, see Section 3.2.4, "MySQL Enterprise Monitor Repository".